 CSE student groups

-Find the right fit for your interests by exploring the student groups in the College of Science and Engineering.
-CSE student groups fall into the following categories: competitive teams, fraternities/sororities, honor societies, leadership, professional organizations, project-based, and special interest.
+Find your right fit by exploring the student groups in the College of Science and Engineering.
+Groups include competitive teams, fraternities & sororities, honor societies, leadership, professional organizations, project-based, and special interest.

 Women in Computer Science (WCS)